Delegat-AB/Foundation-control-tower-log-aggregator/README.md

 ## Installation as Part of Delegat Foundation

-It's the usual configuration in `Delegat-Install` and './deploy'.
+It's the usual configuration in `Delegat-Install` and then `./deploy`.
+Or just let Delegat-Install handle it using a `./deploy-all Foundation`.